-Under the Consumer Rights Act 2015, any goods you purchase must be of a satisfactory quality, be as described, fit for purpose and be of satisfactory quality.
+Under the Consumer Rights Act 2015, any goods you purchase must be of satisfactory quality, as described, and fit for purpose.

 During the expected lifespan of the product you purchase, you have the following rights:

 - If the product you purchase is faulty, you can get a refund within the first thirty days.

 - If the product you purchase develops a fault within the first 6 months which cannot be repaired or replaced, you’re entitled to a full refund in most cases, though we are entitled to make a deduction for the use of the vehicle

 - If the product you purchased, which is not a vehicle, can be expected to last up to six years and it develops a fault, you may be entitled to a repair or replacement or, if that doesn’t work, some money back